 Tracking Student Progress

-Students should be monitored and tracked across time and subjects using a range of AFL methods such as teacher assessment and test results.
-In addition grade sheets should be monitored and tracked within the department and via the more able lead teacher.
-Intervention should also be emplaced.
+Students should be monitored and tracked across time and subjects using a range of Attitude For Learning methods such as teacher assessment and test results.
+In addition, grade sheets should be monitored and tracked within the department and via the More Able lead teacher.
+Intervention should also be employed.

-Classroom teachers should track the progress of their students by regular formative and summative assessments.
-AFL and Marking of work should clearly inform students how to improve/progress to their next level.
+Classroom teachers should track the progress of their students by regular formative and summarised assessments.
+Attitude For Learning and marking of work should clearly inform students how to improve/progress to their next level.

 Gifted and Talented students performance should be recorded, monitored and reviewed regularly.

-This should provide essential feedback which is articulated to Heads of Department/ Key Stages/SLT/Parents/Carers.
+This should provide essential feedback which is articulated to Heads of Department/ Key Stages/Senior Leadership Team/Parents/Carers.

 - Rewards systems should be used effectively to support, encourage and motivate all

-- Data is managed through SPACE and HOD/HOY.
+- Data is managed through SPACE and Head Of Department/ Head Of Year.

 New data can be added easily and updated.